Sexual & Reproductive Health

 - Using barrier methods or hormonal contraception to prevent pregnancy

-Sexual and reproductive health resources include access to free safer sex supplies (internal and external condoms, dental dams, lubricant, and information).
-There are a number of locations where free safer sex supplies are available to students on the Morningside campus.
+Columbia Health provides free safer sex supplies (internal and external condoms, dental dams, lubricant).
+There are multiple locations across the Morningside campus where free safer sex supplies are available to students.
 Check the map for locations, hours, and directions to safer sex supplies.

 Find these supplies at:

 - Alice!
-Health Promotion (3rd floor of John Jay Hall)
+Health Promotion (John Jay Hall, 3rd floor)

-Medical Services also provides an array of sexual and reproductive health services including well-woman examinations, birth control, pregnancy options counseling, STI testing and treatment, and much more.
+Medical Services provides an array of sexual and reproductive health services including